A game of quantum advantage: linking verification and simulation: Distinguishing from the uniform distribution

 where the expectations are taken over circuits $C$ as well as the algorithm’s internal randomness.
 They then show that this conjecture implies that there is no polynomial time algorithm that solves the XHOG problem.
 As the verification of XHOG requires us to estimate the outcome probabilities, this path to proving and verifying the hardness of the sampling task also implies that XHOG is not verifiable in polynomial time.

 But the hardness of XHOG imposes barriers to even more basic verification tasks.
 As we will see now, the hardness of XHOG would imply that it is impossible to efficiently distinguish the output from the circuit from the uniform distributions.
 In turn, efficient distinguishability implies a polynomial time algorithm to spoof XHOG.
 Therefore, Bob will have to resort to verification strategies that take superpolynomial time to demonstrate a quantum advantage in our game.
+It should not be surprising that fooling XHOG is related to distinguishing from the uniform distribution, as both tasks require us to identify higher-than-average probability strings.
+What is particular to the case of random circuits is the fact that distinguishing implies we can also sample from a distribution that fools XHOG.
 The proof of the statement will once again rely on the fact that the output distribution is essentially flat.
 We will start by showing that any distribution with large $2-$R\' enyi entropy cannot have small sets of large mass in the following sense: \begin{lem} Let $\nu$ be a probability distribution on $\{0,1\}^{n}$ such that $S_2(\nu)\geq n-\log(c)$ for some constant $c>0$.
 Then, for any $\epsilon>0$ and subset $L\subset \{0,1\}^{n}$ we have that

 implies that

 \end{lem} \begin{proof} Note that the condition $S_2(\nu)\geq n-\log(c)$ is equivalent to